What is the future of mid-career researchers?Jul 2, 2018

 - Nature Jobs interviewed Jean-Pierre Bourguignon, Rolf Tarrach and Renée Schroeder in a podcast featured on Nature Jobs blog

-Polonez Fellows' Forum in Kraków, organized by the National Science Centre, Poland.
+The first Polonez Fellows' Forum took place on June 11-12th in Kraków, organized by the National Science Centre, Poland.
 Maria talked about MCAA and moderated one of discussion groups focused on designing the conditions of a putative future call for international in-coming postdoctoral fellows, much like the successful MSCA-COFUND Polonez Programme.

 The mobility and career prospects of senior postdoctoral fellows are an issue at the heart of many research institutions and are a much needed part of the discussion on the future of EU and Polish research and education systems.